How to use the Pen tool in Photoshop

 In the Options bar for the Pen tool, select Shape.

-Double-click the coloured rectangle next to the Shape option to bring up a colour menu where you can choose the shape’s colour, make it transparent, give it a gradient or pattern or create a customised colour.
+Double-click the colored rectangle next to the Shape option to bring up a color menu where you can choose the shape’s color, make it transparent, give it a gradient or pattern, or create a custom color.

 3. Outline it:

-Double-click the rectangle beside the Stroke option to choose a colour for the shape’s outline.
-If you want to alter the width of the outline, choose from the options in the drop-down menu beside the colour options.
+Double-click the rectangle beside the Stroke option to choose a color for the shape’s outline.
+If you want to alter the width of the outline, choose from the options in the drop-down menu beside the color options.

 4. Draw it:

 Draw your shape line by line by placing anchor points.